Xela3026/workflows-docs/docs/tools/workflows.md

 ##### Stream To

-Stores a new plain text file (eg CSV, TXT, etc.) within <BrandName type="name"/> that you can access within your workflow.
+Stores a new plain text file (eg CSV, TXT, etc.) within <EnvironmentConfig type="name"/> that you can access within your workflow.
 You may use this to store some collated data permanently into a file, or to modify the formatting of a streamed file and potentially insert new information.

 <br/>